AdobeDocs/audience-manager.en/help/using/features/create-data-source-hashed-emails.md

 # Configure a data source for hashed email workflows

-Hashed email workflows, such as People-Based Destinations, require you to create a data source to store the the hashed email addresses.
+Hashed email workflows, such as People-Based Destinations, require you to create a data source to store the hashed email addresses.

 Follow the steps below to create and configure a data source for hashed emails.